Raisalis/capstone-openLogic/adminGuide.md

 1. Enter the Assignment's Name in the entry field.
 2. Click "Add Assignment" button.

+### Assignment Deletion

+1. Select the Assignment's Name from the dropdown box.
+2. Click "Delete Assignment" button.

 ### Adding Proofs to an Assignment

 Important Note: Proofs and Assignments must first both exist.